coveooss/exponential-backoff/README.md

 ### `IBackOffOptions`
 * `numOfAttempts?: number`

-    The maximum number of times to attempt the request.
+    The maximum number of times to attempt the function.

     Default value is `10`.